acasi-ctf/ctf/sprint-reports/Sprint 4.md

 new scope of project explained below.4

 ## Unfinished Work
-> If applicable, explain the work you did not finish in this sprint.
-For issues/user stories in the current sprint that
-> have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes
-> of acceptance criteria), (b) a comment has been added to the issue to explain why the issue could not be completed
-> (e.g., "we ran out of time" or "we did not anticipate it would be so much work"), and (c) the issue is added to a subsequent
-> sprint, so that it can be addressed later.

 As stated in the previous section, the work towards getting our Kubernetes Operator to be a more traditional implementation (while also being much cleaner and easier to maintain), is a multi-sprint goal to achieve.
 Next sprint, we will continue working on this and hope to have it completed by then.
 These subtasks are